 Over time, courts found that the uniform application of procedures prescribed by the interstate Compact did not constitute a violation of Fourteenth Amendment equal protection.
 See People ex rel.
 Rankin v Ruthazer, 107 N.E.2d 458 (N.Y.
 1952).
 Similarly, in Ex parte Tenner, 128 P2d 338 (Cal.
 1942), the court upheld the validity of a uniform statute for out-of-state parolee supervision (ICPP) finding that since the statute applied uniformly to all parolees from states that were members of the Compact, the statute did deprive parolees of the equal protection of the laws.
 In People v Mikula, 192 N.E.
-546 (Ill.
-1934), the court held that no violation of the constitution occurred where an out-of-state offender might be eligible for transfer of parole to another state while an in-state offender was not able to obtain such a parole.
-The court found that it was within the authority of the legislature to make reasonable classification of prisoners in order to effectuate the purposes of the statute.
+546 (III.
+1934), the court determined that there was no constitutional violation when an out-of-state supervised individual could potentially transfer parole to another state while an in-state supervised individual did not have the same opportunity.
+The court upheld the legislature's authority to create reasonable classifications among prisoners to achieve the statute's objectives.
 If the convict was a nonresident and the law would not permit his parole outside of the state, these reasons would become impotent.
-The court concluded that the statutory distinction between resident and nonresident convicts did not deprive anyone of advantage.
+The court concluded that the statutory distinction between resident and nonresident convicts did not deprive anyone of an advantage.
 Cf., Williams v.
 Wisconsin, 336 F.3d 576 (7th Cir.
-2003) (while offenders have a right to marry, a state can impose reasonable travel restrictions, which have the effect of incidental interference with the right to marry; such restrictions did not give rise to a constitutional claim if there was justification for the interference).
+2003) (while supervised individuals have a right to marry, a state can impose reasonable travel restrictions, which have the effect of incidental interference with the right to marry; such restrictions did not give rise to a constitutional claim if there was justification for the interference).